dimaMachina/graphql-eslint/website/src/pages/rules/unique-enum-value-names.md

 ---
-description:
-  "A GraphQL enum type is only valid if all its values are uniquely named.\n> This rule disallows case-insensitive enum values duplicates too."
+description: 'A GraphQL enum type is only valid if all its values are uniquely named.'
 ---

 # `unique-enum-value-names`